 Program SELOGIC control equations by combining relay elements, inputs, and outputs with SELOGIC control equation operators.
 The state of all logical elements in the relay is reflected by bits of a table called the "Relay Word."
 These logical elements include all current (50/51) and directional level detecting elements, timer elements, SELOGIC control equation variables, inputs, outputs, and remote, local, and latched bits.
-Use any element in the Relay Word in these equations.
+Any element in the Relay Word can be used in these equations.

-SELOGIC control equation operators include: OR, AND, invert, parentheses, and rising and falling edges of element state changes.
+SELOGIC control equation operators include OR, AND, invert, parentheses, and rising and falling edges of element state changes.

 The basic building blocks of SELOGIC control equations are the Relay Word bits.
-The Relay Word bits are simple digital quantities with a logical value of either 0 or 1.
+The Relay Word bits are simple digital quantities having a logical value of either 0 or 1.
 The terms "assert" or "asserted" refer to a Relay Word bit that has a value of 1 or is changing from 0 to 1.
 The terms "deassert" or "deasserted" refer to a Relay Word bit that has a value of 0 or is changing from 1 to 0.
-Various relay elements assert or deassert Relay Word bits and use these within the fixed internal logic of the relay to make decisions, to interpret inputs, or to drive outputs.
-These same bits are available to you so that you can exercise flexibility in defining inputs or outputs, specifying control variables for internal logic, or for creating special customized logic through the use of SELOGIC control equations.
+Relay Word bits are asserted or deasserted by various elements within the relay and are used in the fixed internal logic of the relay to make decisions, to interpret inputs, or to drive outputs.
+These same bits are made available to the user so that the user can exercise flexibility in defining inputs or outputs, specifying control variables for internal logic, or for creating special customized logic through the use of SELOGIC control equations.

 In addition to Boolean logic, 16 general purpose SELOGIC control equation timers eliminate external timers for custom protection or control schemes.
 Each timer has independent time-delay pickup and dropout settings.
-Program each timer input with any element you want (e.g., time qualify a current element).
+Program each timer input with any desired element (e.g., time qualify a current element).
 Assign the timer output to trip logic, transfer trip communications, or other control scheme logic.